 Do You Gain Weight During Ovulation?

-Of course, we know that ovulation with medical conditions like PCOS can be less predictable.
-In fact, lots of Cyster’s experience hormonal imbalances that can prevent your body from ovulating at all.
-That can increase the chances of chronic bloating, as well as other issues like ovarian cysts, infertility, and absent periods.
-The reason why this happens is often due to the root cause of PCOS, which is insulin resistance.
+That said, we know that ovulation with medical conditions like PCOS can be less predictable.
+In fact, lots of Cyster’s experience irregular hormone shifts that can prevent their bodies from ovulating at all.
+That can increase the chances of chronic bloating, as well as other common symptoms like ovarian cysts, infertility, swollen breasts, and absent periods.
+And since our menstrual cycle is essential to hormone regulation, these symptoms can persist—including that pesky water weight!

 how much weight do you gain during ovulation